alecramsay/pg/docs/_pages/example.markdown

 <!-- RADAR DIAGRAMS -->

-<p>These radar diagrams compare the ratings of Official map and the five notable maps with the Baseline map (orange = baseline map; green = comparison map):</p>
+<p>These radar diagrams compare the ratings of Official map and the five notable maps with the Root map (orange = root map; green = comparison map):</p>

 <table style="border:0px">
     <tr>